 Most meteors leave only faint trails.
 A dark location will maximise your chances of capturing more of them.

-As for the composition, if you are using a wide angle lens, you will probably include some foreground.
-Unless you are going for all sky photography.
+As for the composition, if you are using a wide-angle lens, you will often include some foreground.

-When you have the foreground in the frame, you should ensure it is an interesting one.
+When you have the foreground in the frame, make sure it’s interesting and complements the sky.
 This could be a building, a lone tree, or yourself.

 Be sure to frame the area of the sky from where the meteor shower originates.
 If you look at that spot sideways, you will have the meteor crossing the sky from side to side.

 If you can frame it so that it is in front of you, then you will have the meteors coming towards you.
 This will add a 3D feeling to the image.

 All-sky photography is a kind of photography where you use a fisheye lens to frame only the sky.